In dir ist Freude

-"In dir ist Freude" (In You Is Joy) is a German hymn with text attributed to Cyriacus Schneegaß, written to a 1591 dance song melody by Giovanni Giacomo Gastoldi.
-It was first published in a collection of Christmas carols in Erfurt in 1594, and then published again in 1598.
-Johann Sebastian Bach composed a chorale prelude, BWV 615, as part of his Orgelbüchlein.
-The song is part of the common Protestant hymnal Evangelisches Gesangbuch, and of many hymnals and songbooks, including ecumenical collections.
-It was translated by Catherine Winkworth as "In Thee Is Gladness".
+"In dir ist Freude" (In You Is Joy) is a German hymn with text attributed to Cyriacus Schneegaß, based on a 1591 dance song by Giovanni Giacomo Gastoldi.
+It was first published in Erfurt in a 1594 collection of Christmas carols.
+Johann Sebastian Bach composed a chorale prelude BWV 615 on the tune, as part of his Orgelbüchlein.
+The hymn is included in the widely-used Protestant hymnal Evangelisches Gesangbuch, and in many other hymnals and songbooks, including ecumenical collections.
+The text was translated by Catherine Winkworth as "In Thee Is Gladness".